tidyverse/rvest/README.md

 The most important functions in rvest are:

--   Create an html document from a url, a file on disk or a string containing html with `html()`.
+-   Create an html document from a url, a file on disk or a string containing html with `read_html()`.

 -   Select parts of a document using css selectors: `html_nodes(doc, "table td")` (or if you've a glutton for punishment, use xpath selectors with `html_nodes(doc, xpath = "//table//td")`).
 If you haven't heard of [selectorgadget](http://selectorgadget.com/), make sure to read `vignette("selectorgadget")` to learn about it.